abrasive/shairport/README.md

 - `--with-piddir` for specifying where the PID file should be stored.
 This directory is normally chosen automatically.
 The directory must be writable.
 If you use this option, you may have to edit the init script to search for the PID file in your new location.
 - `--with-metadata` to add support for Shairport Sync to pipe metadata to a compatible application of your choice.
 See https://github.com/mikebrady/shairport-sync-metadata-reader for a sample metadata reader.
 - `--with-systemv` to install a System V init script at the `make install` stage.
 Default is not to to install.
+- `--with-systemd` to install a systemd service description at the `make install` stage.
+Default is not to to install.
-- `--with-configfiles` to install a configuration file and sample at the `make install` stage.
+- `--with-configfile` to install a configuration file and a separate sample file at the `make install` stage.
 Default is to install.
 An existing `/etc/shairport-sync.conf` will not be overwritten.
 - `--with-pkg-config` to use pkg-config to find libraries.
 Default is to use pkg-config — this option is for special purpose use.

 Here is an example, suitable for installations such as Ubuntu and Raspbian: